MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

     StormEvents | sort by StartTime desc | project StartTime, EndTime, State, EventType, DamageProperty, EpisodeNarrative | take 10
     ```

 1. Select the new query.
-Press *Shift+Alt+F* to format the query, so it looks like the following.
+Press *Shift+Alt+F* to format the query, so it looks like the following query.

     ![Formatted query](media/web-query-data/formatted-query.png)